Ocramius/ocramius.github.com/source/_posts/2017-05-29-eliminating-visual-debt.md

 <p>
     This is not a really good interface, but it's a clear, simple and readable one.
 No "visual debt".
-Somebody reading will thank you later.
+Somebody reading this will thank you later.
+Maybe it will be you, next year.
 </p>

 <p>